souffleshka/antikvarium/README.md

-Rental React JS application for MIREA
+React JS application for MIREA